I love this time of the year.

 Innovation Accounting helps entrepreneurs define, measure, and communicate progress with their internal and external stakeholders.

-I’ll have a lot more to share around this topic in the new year.
+I’ll have much more to share about this topic in the new year.

 Here are some highlights: